jonifreeman/sqltyped/README.md

 ```

 So far all the examples have returned results as Lists of records.
 But with a little bit of query
 analysis we can do better.
-If just one column is selected it is unnecessary box the values as records.
+Like, it is quite unnecessary to box the values as records if just one
+column is selected .

 ```scala
     scala> sql("select name from person").apply